SkySchermer/uweclang/Developer Notes.md

 * The [docx.py](uweclang/binary/docx.py) file is a good example of a python module.
 It defines a couple of functions and does nothing else.
 (If run as an executable, it would load those functions into the interpreter and then quit, and the functions would then unload.)
 The only way to use these functions is to `import` them.

 * All of the variables, functions, classes, and objects in the module are called 'attributes' of the module.
-By default, if an attribute name starts with `_`, it will not available to be imported.
+By default, if an attribute name starts with `_`, it will not be available to be imported.

 A *Python Package* is a collection of modules.
 It is useful for grouping a number of modules together under a hierarchical naming scheme.
 In order to use a package, Python has to know which folders are package folders, and which modules to use.
 The Python `import` statment will look for `__init__.py` files in folders to determine if they are package folders.
 (This file doesn't need to have anything in it -- it just has to exist in the right location.)